rlieberman/CG214-2017/README.md

 # Course Policies
 As an instructor, and part of FIT,  I am committed to maintaining a positive learning environment where people can safely ask questions, engage in thoughtful discussion and challenge themselves both academically and creatively. <br/>

+<h3>Computer Lab Policies</h3>
+When we’re looking at code together or doing an in-class exercise, students will need to be working using a computer.
+However, when your classmates are presenting and during group discussions, you are expected to refrain from using the computer.
+Additionally:

+* No eating or drinking is allowed in the classrooms or computer labs.
+* No email, social media or cell phone use in class.
+* Additional lab hours are available in the Library, CC15, CC15A and C220 if these labs are not being used for instructional purposes.

 <h3>Academic Integrity</h3>
 Academic integrity is a serious thing.
 Please read over <a href="https://www.fitnyc.edu/policies/academic-affairs/academic-honor-code.php">FIT’s Academic Honor Code here.</a>